doctrine/doctrine-website/source/blog/2022-11-04-annotations-to-attributes.md

 ## Annotations

 Let's go 20 years back in time.
-In 2002, Alex Buckley, a Specification lead for the Java language publishes [JSR-175][jsr-175], proposed to add user-defined annotations to the language, allowing to tag language elements with extra information.
+In 2002, Alex Buckley, a Specification lead for the Java language publishes [JSR-175][jsr-175], thus proposing to add user-defined annotations to the language, allowing to tag language elements with extra information.
 2 years later, it gets approved and Java 1.5, also known as Java 5 is released, [with support for annotations][annotation-guide].

 2 more years elapse and in 2004, Jano Suchal publishes [Addendum][addendum], a PHP library that adds support for "Docblock/JavaDoc" annotations, meaning that